omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - put strength workouts in workout_list in workouts view
 - change createstrengthworkoutform to allow for varying reps per each set as well as weight
 - can add a class if statement to the create_workout.html class="{% if user.default_sport == 'specific sport' %}default_form{%endif%}
-- need to alter views (create workout view and all views that show info on workouts) to display properly if its a strength workout or general workout
 - need to download itertools and use its chain function to combine querysets
   - may not need to do this since I modified WorkoutInstance to be for workouts and strength workouts
   - can use if instance.workout or if instance.strength_workout to diferentiate in templates etc.